-Carer support organisations such as Carers Associations, Associations of Relatives and Friends of the Mentally Ill (ARAFMI or ARAFEMI) and Mental Illness Fellowships offer education and training courses, and self-help groups providing mutual support.
+Carer support organisations such as Mental Health Carers Australia and Carer Gateway can link you with education and training courses, and self-help groups providing mutual support.

 It is often helpful to talk with others who have had similar experiences, to learn more about the effects of mental illness and what your options are, so that you are in a better position to make decisions.

 Going along to a group like this helps you to feel less isolated and to realise you are not alone.
 See the ‘All in the family’ section of this guide for details of specific support for different family members.

 Other ways to find support:

 - ask the treating health professionals about carer support organisations in your area, or contact SANE's free counselling support online or on 1800 187 263 for more information

 - Details of Carers Association services are available through Carer Gateway on 1800 422 737.

 - Details of government services for people with a disability and their carers are available through the National Disability Insurance Scheme, who you can call on 1800 800 110.

 Mental health services and support